 - QA engineers run manual checks with App Live on popular iPhone and Android devices.

-- Designers use Percy to make sure UI changes don’t break layouts.
+- Designers use Percy to make sure UI changes don't break layouts.
+The Visual Review Agent flags only real differences.

 All of this happens without the team managing devices or setting up infrastructure.

-BrowserStack Testing vs Alternatives
+BrowserStack testing vs alternatives

 - TestingBot: Lower-cost option with fewer advanced features.